tlc/sonos-dash-cycles/README.md

 # SONOS DASH CYCLES

-Cycles is a simple little program that listens for Amazon Dash buttons and sends commands to your Sonos.
+Cycles is a simple, little program that listens for Amazon Dash buttons and sends commands to your Sonos.

 The Dash button use was inspired by a